Find Affordable College Courses

 Madison College undergraduate students pay an average of $4,600 in in-state tuition and fees each year.
 After completing their degree, mental health services graduates from Madison College carry an average student debtload of $37,875.

-Madison College did well in our overall quality rankings, too.
-It placed #2 on our Best Mental & Social Health Services Schools in Wisconsin list.
+Madison College also took the #2 spot in our Best Mental & Social Health Services Schools in Wisconsin rankings.

 Full Mental & Social Health Services at Madison Area Technical College Report